Ovarian cancer cells isolated from a patient's tissue.

-Standard treatments for ovarian cancer include surgery, where as much of the tumor and the affected tissues are removed.
-Radiation therapy and chemotherapy may also halt cancer progression by killing the cancer cells or keeping them from dividing, according to the National Cancer Institute, and could be administered before or after surgery.
+Standard treatments for ovarian cancer include surgery, where much of the tumor and the affected tissues are removed.
+Radiation therapy and chemotherapy may also halt cancer progression by killing the cancer cells or keeping them from dividing, according to the National Cancer Institute.
+These treatments could be administered before or after surgery.
 Novel treatments currently under investigation include new chemotherapy drugs, vaccines, gene therapy and immunotherapy, according to the Mayo Clinic.

 Many cancer treatments can have adverse side effects.
-For example, bevacizumab (sometimes referred to by its brand name Avastin) works by disrupting the blood supply to the tumor, possibly causing it to shrink.
-Yet gastrointestinal perforation is significantly increased for those who take the drug, according to a 2009 review published in Lancet Oncology that studied 12,294 patients.
+For example, bevacizumab (sometimes referred to by its brand name Avastin) works by disrupting the blood supply to the tumor, possibly causing the growth to shrink.
+Yet gastrointestinal perforation, a serious medical condition that happens when a person develops a hole in their esophagus, stomach, small intestine, large bowel, rectum or gallbladder, is significantly increased for those who take the drug, according to a 2009 review published in Lancet Oncology that studied 12,294 patients.
 As for chemotherapy, side effects such as abdominal pain, nausea and vomiting may prevent many women from completing a full course of treatment, according to the Mayo Clinic.

 Some women are considered at high risk for ovarian cancer; for instance, those with a first-degree relative (like a mother, daughter or sister) who have been diagnosed with the disease are considered at high risk.
 These women might consider aggressive preventative measures such as prophylactic oophorectomy, where both ovaries are removed in hopes of preventing the onset of ovarian cancer.